Briefly explained: Swiss energy and climate policy

 Swiss climate policy is derived from the Paris Climate Agreement.
 It was adopted by 195 countries in 2015.
 The aim of this climate agreement is to limit the global temperature increase to below 2 degrees, if possible to a maximum of 1.5 degrees.
 To achieve this, no more net greenhouse gases may be emitted by around 2050.
 The target is therefore also referred to as the net zero target.

 This means that because not all CO2 emissions can be avoided, the remaining part must be removed from the atmosphere.
-This can be done through natural processes such as reforestation (growing trees store CO2) or technical measures.
+This can be done through natural processes such as reforestation (growing trees store CO2) or technical measures (capturing CO2 from the air).
 Switzerland has put the agreement into force, and the Federal Council has anchored the net zero target is 2050 in the long-term climate strategy.

-In 2022, the National Council and Council of States agreed on the indirect counter-proposal to the glacier initiative.
-This sets out the same targets as in the Federal Council's net zero strategy.
-The following measures are envisaged to achieve the climate target:
+The Climate Protection Act specifies the net zero target.
+Voters approved the law in the summer of 2023.
+The National Council and Council of States had previously agreed on this in the form of an indirect counter-proposal to the glacier initiative.
+The following measures are planned to achieve the climate target:

 - 2 billion Swiss francs for the replacement of heating systems that run on oil or gas